grybkom/CNN_Cancer_Detection/README.md

 ## To Do

-- Trian the model with an larger batch size, increase from 16 to 32.
+- Trian the model with a larger batch size, increase from 16 to 32.

 - Assess the model’s performance with different kernel sizes in the spatial attention layers.